-E-mail: Using the Ecology-issued email address - tentative
+E-mail: Using the Ecology-issued email address

-Each Board member will be issued an Ecology email to use for Board business.
+Each Board member has been issued an Ecology email to use for Board business.
 This includes distribution of information from staff, dialogue among members and all other Board-related correspondence.

 Using the Board email will greatly simplify meeting the requirements related to public records.